 When fishing from the bank, drop your Cleo ( Or any spoon lure) down along the bank or wall.

 Let your lure hit bottom and slowly jig your way back to the surface, allowing time for a flutter and flash.
-I’ve had success simply jigging the spoon along edges.
-Additionally, you’ll be able to watch as your spoon flutters and then vanishes into the mouth a buck rainbow.
+I’ve had success simply jigging the spoon along the edges.
+Additionally, you’ll be able to watch as your spoon flutters and then vanishes into the mouth of a buck rainbow.

 Winter months are well known to drive trout deeper at certain points in the day.
 Having a spoon to flash at their depth is a perfect tool to cover the entire water column.

 River Fishing Your Spoon

 When casting up or downstream, make long casts into calm pockets along the seems.
 When bringing your spoon in, allow the current to pick it up and carry it as it will flutter down with a natural, wounded presentation.
 As the current drifts it past you ( now retrieving upstream) you’ll feel the lure presentation without even reeling.

 I like to allow the lure to sweep out from the main current into the seem and toward the bank.
 By doing this, you can brush the lure past a trout’s snout.

 Keep in mind, that your line will go slack in the current.
 Manage your line by giving several cranks to straighten it out.
 By doing this, you’ll up the chances of feeling a strike, especially if a fish catches your spoon